pawap90/blog-articles/20210128-content-scripts/20210128-content-scripts.md

 }
 ```

-Now, we need to handle our command listening to the `onCommand` event.
-This should be done in the Background Script:
+Now, we need to handle our command by listening to the `onCommand` event.
+This should be done in the background script:

 ```js
 // background.js